Modern Slavery Disclosure Statement

 Toymaster Ltd Suppliers source the products from around the world.

 We have strengthened our new Supplier due diligence processes to include a requirement for signed assurances around anti-slavery compliance at Supplier listing stage.
 In addition, in 2016 we updated our standard contractual documents and purchase orders to include terms requiring Suppliers to implement procedures to ensure that there is no slavery present in their business.
 These documents continue to assure our processes.

 As a member of the British Toy and Hobby Association Toymaster Ltd must ask its Suppliers to use factories that are audited under the IETP Ethical Toy Program process or a similar scheme with the same or better standards.

 Toymaster Ltd will remain very dependent on the actions of others to ensure compliance.
-However, we are confident that our policy of long term relationships with our Suppliers and our retail Members.
+However, we continue to have a policy of long term relationships with our Suppliers and our retail Members.
 Toymaster is confident that this policy will help in this work.

 We are continuing to examine areas of our business where we may be vulnerable to the risk of modern slavery and will take further on-going action to strengthen our processes where appropriate.
 We currently see no changes to our risk, however we will monitor the risk annually and update as accordingly.